Anaminus/roblox-library/modules/SignalFire/README.md

 A **Fire** function invokes all of the [Listeners][Listener] connected to the signal at the time Fire is called.
 Each given argument is passed to each listener.
-Each function listener is called is its own separate thread.
+Each function listener is called in its own separate thread.

 The order in which listeners are invoked is **undefined**.